datanav/docs/technical/unieconomy-tidsbanken.rst

    * - Unieconomy Companies Property
      - Tidsbanken Kunde Property
      - Tidsbanken Data Type
+   * - Name
+     - Navn
+     - "string"

 Unieconomy Customers to Tidsbanken Kunde
 ----------------------------------------
-Before any synchronization can take place, a link between a Unieconomy Customers and a Tidsbanken Kunde must be established.
+Every Unieconomy Customers will be synchronized with a Tidsbanken Kunde.

+If a matching Tidsbanken Kunde already exists, the Unieconomy Customers will be merged with the existing one.
+If no matching Tidsbanken Kunde is found, a new Tidsbanken Kunde will be created.

 A Unieconomy Customers will merge with a Tidsbanken Kunde if one of the following property combinations match: